 The CCG monitors performance via contract forums.
 This is primarily Contract Review Boards.
 Where either a national i.e. constitutional or local performance requirement is underperforming, providers are asked to provide commissioners with assurance.
-This assurance includes monthly exception reports, performance improvement plans, or formal contractual remedial action plans.
-These plans are monitored monthly and against any milestone, and, or trajectory agreed.
+This assurance includes, monthly exception reports, performance improvement plans, or formal contractual remedial action plans.
+These plans are monitored on a monthly basis and against any milestone, and, or trajectory agreed.

 A range of contract approaches are applied, depending on the reason for any underperformance.
-This includes, non-contractual assurance plans and contractual actions such as joint investigations, remedial action plans and fines/penalties.
+This includes, non-contractual assurance plans and contractual actions such as, joint investigations, remedial action plans and fines/penalties.

-During 2019/20, we have not achieved a number of our constitutional standards due to capacity pressures and patient flow issues throughout the health and social care system.
-Of the 14 targeted constitutional measures, the CCG has successfully met three standards at year-end (see Key Performance Indicator table on page 31).
+During 2019/20, we have not achieved a number of our Constitutional standards due to capacity pressures and patient flow issues throughout the health and social care system.
+Of the 14 targeted constitution measures, the CCG has successfully met two standards (see Key Performance Indicator table on page 35).
 The 18-week Referral to Treatment (RTT), Cancer RTT performance and Urgent and Emergency Care standards remain key areas of concern and focus.